Home Programming Apache Airflow for Data Pipeline Orchestration: A Practical Guide

 Sensors and Trigger Rules

-Sensors are how Airflow waits for the world.
-A sensor is just an operator with a poke() method that returns True or False; the task stays running until poke() returns True or the timeout fires.
-Modern Airflow supports deferrable sensors that release their worker slot while waiting, which matters enormously at scale.
+Sensors are the mechanism through which Airflow waits for external conditions.
+A sensor is an operator with a poke() method that returns True or False; the task remains running until poke() returns True or the timeout fires.
+Modern Airflow supports deferrable sensors that release their worker slot while waiting, which is particularly important at scale.

 S3KeySensor